How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 Getting Started With Your Own Blog

-If you're inspired to create your own markdown-based blog, you have several options:
+If you're inspired to create your own markdown-based blog with beautiful syntax highlighting, you have several options:

-Follow this guide: Use this article as a step-by-step tutorial to build your own implementation from scratch.
+- Follow this guide - Use this article as a step-by-step tutorial to build your own implementation from scratch, including the advanced code block features.

-Mix and match components: Take the parts you like from this approach and integrate them into your existing projects.
+- Mix and match components - Take the parts you like from this approach and integrate them into your existing projects.
+The syntax highlighting system can be added to any existing blog with minimal changes.

-Whichever path you choose, you'll be building on a solid foundation that prioritizes performance, developer experience, and long-term sustainability.
+Whichever path you choose, you'll be building on a solid foundation that prioritizes performance, developer experience, and long-term sustainability—with code blocks that make your technical content shine.

 Final Thoughts

 I hope this guide helps you create a blog that not only showcases your content beautifully but also reflects your technical values and priorities.
-The web needs more fast, accessible, and independent publishing platforms, and this approach helps make that possible.
+The web needs more fast, accessible, and independent publishing platforms with excellent code presentation, and this approach helps make that possible.